Regarding the war in Ukraine

 Receiving guest researchers

-There are several ways to support researchers who are refugees in Sweden through both employment and scholarship funding.
-In addition to the positions that can be offered via Scholars at Risk and via the Research Council's initiatives, KTH also offers scholarship funding via the KTH Scholarship Program.
+There are several ways to support researchers who are refugees in Sweden through both employment and scholarship funding, via Scholars at Risk and the Research Council's initiatives.

 KTH has developed guidelines to support the schools regarding scholarship-financed stays or fixed-term employment for Ukrainian researchers and visiting professors.
 Contact the Head of School if you are in contact with a Ukrainian researcher who is a refugee in Sweden and who could be connected to KTH.